RuZhan2024/10_health_33724876/README.md

    ```

 2. Adjust values if needed (e.g. different DB user/password, stronger `SESSION_SECRET`).

+3. (Optional but recommended) Sign up at OpenWeatherMap and set a real value for `OPENWEATHER_API_KEY`.
+   If no key is provided, the `/weather` page will show a clear message explaining that weather is not configured.

 The `.env` file is **not committed** to the repository.